studioplaynl/ARTWORLD_client/docs_files_md/3-features/done/Update-phaser-from-3-55-to-3-70-0.md

 date: "2024-01-04"
 ---

-The update from 3.55 to 3.60 is actually the breaking update.
+The update from 3.55 to 3.60 is actually a breaking update.

 broken